Myrna Engler, LCSW-S, RPT, PLLC

 Licensed Clinical Social Worker – Supervisor

-Myrna Engler is a Licensed Clinical Social Worker and a Registered Play Therapist with over 15 years of experience.
-She works with children, teenagers, adults, and families of diverse ethnicity and provides individual, play, and family therapy.
-Myrna also provides bilingual counseling and is fluent in Spanish.
+Myrna is a Licensed Clinical Social Worker and Registered Play Therapist with over 20 years of experience.
+She works with children, adolescents, adults, and families from diverse backgrounds, offering individual, play, and family therapy.
+She also provides bilingual counseling and is fluent in Spanish.

 Myrna’s Education and Experience